NASA's Orion spacecraft makes its closest approach to the moon as part of Artemis mission – KION546

 Now, Orion is on a 25-and-a-half day journey to circumnavigate the moon.

-Monday’s flyby of the lunar surface will be the closest that the Orion capsule comes to the moon before it enters a “distant retrograde orbit,” meaning it will circle the moon in the opposite direction from which the moon travels around Earth.
+Monday’s flyby of the lunar surface was the closest that the Orion capsule will be to the moon before it enters a “distant retrograde orbit,” meaning it will circle the moon in the opposite direction from which the moon travels around Earth.

+The path is meant to “stress test” the Orion capsule, as Michael Sarafin, NASA’s Artemis mission manager, put it last week.

+After lapping the moon, the Orion capsule is expected to turn back toward Earth and make a gentle, splashdown landing in the Pacific Ocean on December 11.

 The-CNN-Wire